michaelroland/wdnas-dl2100-kernel/README.md

 ### Prerequisites

-The packages *kernel-package*, *libncurses-dev*, and *fakeroot* need to be installed in order to use the tools:
+The packages *build-essential*, *fakeroot* and *libncurses5-dev*, as well as the dependencies to build the linux kernel package need to be installed in order to use the tools:

-    apt install kernel-package libncurses-dev fakeroot
+    sudo apt install build-essential fakeroot libncurses5-dev
+    sudo apt build-dep linux

 In addition, you may want to install the latest Linux kernel sources for your
 distribution:

-    apt install linux-source
+    sudo apt install linux-source

 You will then have a tar archive with the Linux kernel sources at
-<samp>/usr/src/linux-source-\*.tar.\*</samp> (e.g. with Linux kernel 3.16
+<samp>/usr/src/linux-source-\*.tar.\*</samp> (e.g. with Linux kernel 4.9
-packaged for Debian 8 this is <samp>/usr/src/linux-source-3.16.tar.xz</samp>).
+packaged for Debian 9 this is <samp>/usr/src/linux-source-4.9.tar.xz</samp>).

 ### Structure of this repository